grvsinha998/grvsinha998/README.md

 ###### :mortar_board: BE/B.Tech, EEE from VIT Vellore | 2020

 **Automation Test Engineer**
->I have developed multiple ML based solutions to support several business activities at Schneider Electric.
-I also have **5 years** of experience as a graphic designer with expertise in UI design, Social media content creation and Branding & Visual Identity.

 ******************************************************

 ### :shipit: Tech I currently work with